bahrus/custom-enhancements/README.md

 </time>
 ```

 So what would make much more sense to me is rather than having a "has" requirement, to instead insist that all the attributes that a single enhancement "observes" begin with the same base (be-intl or 🌐 in this case), presumably tied to the package of the enhancement.
-This proposal is now advocating enforcing such a rule as far as help with parsing and automated attachment.
+This proposal is now advocating enforcing such a rule, at least if the developer wishes to receive help from the platform with parsing and automated attachment.

 ### Better ergonomics for managing attribute changes